lakshyaGoel/Note-a-Matic/README.md

 * Allows to write and save text and code notes.
 * You can write Code snippets.
+* Text Editor allows creating lists with formatting and emoticons using search.
 * Code Editor provides live Auto Complete suggestions and support for a number of languages.
 * Notes can be shared with the other users of the App.
-* Search can be done based on the Tags.
+* Search can be done based on the Title.
+* Filtering can be done based on tags.

 ## Screenshots of Site